xVoid879/CloudFinder25w21a/README.md

 Improvements
 - Uses alpha to make it more accurate
-- Improved rotation logic to make it cleaner, less buggy, and more efficent
+- Improved rotation logic to make it cleaner, less buggy, and more efficient